Woak-Woak-Studios/Cozy-Autumn-Game-Jam-2022/README.md

-# Cozy Autumn Game Jam 2022!

-This is the Microplastic Cruscade's entry for the Cozy Autumn Game Jam 2022!
+# The Wooden Croaks Bookshelf (and purveyor of rare books)!

+This is Woak Woak Studios first official cozy simulation game!
 Made in Unity 2022.1.
 IT'S SO HOT OVER HERE I'M BURNIN
+IDK WHO IS HOT BUT IM SORRY FOR YOU